Master of Science Programme in Electrical Engineering with emphasis on Telecommunication Systems 120 credits

 The objective of the programme is to prepare for qualified development work in industry as well as provide a basis for research studies.
 The students meet and work closely with researchers in the field of telecommunication systems and will get a thorough understanding in this area.

-After finishing the studies the student will be able to apply the knowledge in a range of situations for an analysis of problems as well as creation of solutions.
-The student will be able to select, design and apply a range of complimentary and cohesive tools and concepts in the area.
+After graduation, you will be able to apply the knowledge in a range of situations for an analysis of problems as well as creation of solutions.
+You will be able to select, design and apply a range of complimentary and cohesive tools and concepts in the area.

-During the programme studies the student will acquire an understanding of basic definitions and concepts, construction principles and construction methods and the practical application of these within the area of telecommunication systems and computer networking.
-The student will also obtain knowledge of important protocols, methods of system evaluation, current trends and problems in the context of mobile and broadband communications including security.
+During the programme you will acquire an understanding of basic definitions and concepts, construction principles and construction methods and the practical application of these within the area of telecommunication systems and computer networking.
+You will also acquire knowledge of important protocols, methods of system evaluation, current trends and problems in the context of mobile and broadband communications including security.

 This method has the purpose of assessing the applicants’ competency for studies at, among others, the Master Programmes in Electrical Engineering, Computer Science and Software Engineering.